 The Bass Coast Post is an online magazine by and for residents of Bass Coast.
 Our readers are also our writers.
 Comments and other contributions are welcome.
 Email to email@example.com.

-Out of the chaos
+Out of the depths

 Post readers respond.